jmaasch/jmaasch.github.io/about.md

 # ABOUT ME

 I am a Master's Candidate in the Department of Computer and Information Science at the University of Pennsylvania's School of Engineering and Applied Science.
 Prior to joining Penn Engineering, I was a life science professional with experience in molecular genetics and public health research.
-I am currently collaborating with the Machine Biology Group at Penn Bioengineering and the Perelman School of Medicine.
+I am currently a Computational Researcher with the [Machine Biology Group](https://delafuentelab.seas.upenn.edu/) and [Henao-Mejia Lab](https://www.henao-mejialab.com/) at Penn Bioengineering and the Perelman School of Medicine.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/50045763/80990804-fc2c5a80-8e04-11ea-8d91-68e1d98cb18f.png" height="60"/>